How to Stain Concrete Overview

 Concrete stain is a water-based product that coats the concrete and becomes a permanent part of the surface.
 The stains can fade and wear over time, but sealer helps protect them.

 Concrete stains are different from acid (or etching) stains, which chemically react with minerals in the concrete to change the color.
-Acid stains are available for DIYers, but there are fewer colors to choose from, and applying it involves more steps.
+Acid stains are available for DIYers, but there are fewer colors to choose from, and applying it involves more steps than this how to stain concrete story.

 Time, money and materials